 The collaboration between the research organisations continues to be productive and has led to further collaborative research.
 Findings are also being applied beyond New Zealand.
 “Our research findings have been used in a community engagement to design an aid programme in Kiribati.”
 Interest has also come from as far away as Sweden, France and Mexico.

 Currently the team is working with Superu to enhance the wider dissemination of the research.
 The symposium on Friday 4 November, will share insights from the project and present a practical model for designing, improving or assessing how social service agencies establish and sustain constructive engagement with individuals and whānau in order to ensure their services are reachable.

-Making Services Reachable
+Making Services Reachable: National Symposium

-For further information see the following research report and case studies:
+For further information about the research contact: